 Activate your pass early in the morning – Your pass is activated once you visit your first attraction.
 Whether you start at 8 AM or 4 PM, that counts as your first day.
 To make the most of that first day, I recommend activating your pass early in the morning.

-How to Buy the Go Chicago Card
+How to Buy Go City’s Chicago All-Inclusive Pass

 Chicago is one of my favorite cities in the world!
 There is so much to see and do, and I think you’ll love it too.